Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: 2D well-posedness

-We are now in position to complete the proof of Proposition \ref{prop:localWP}.
+\end{lemma} We are now in position to complete the proof of Proposition \ref{prop:localWP}.
 Note that the metric space $(\Eb,d_{\Eb})$ is not separable, see also Remark \ref{rem:topology}.
-In particular, it is not sufficient to show sequential continuity of the solution map.
+In particular, it is not sufficient to show sequential continuity of the solution map. \begin{proof}[Proof of Proposition \ref{prop:localWP} continued.]
+We prove \textbf{continuous dependence on the initial data}.
+Given $\psi_0^{\ast}\in \Eb(\R^2)$, let $R:=\En(\psi_0^{\ast})$ and $r\in (0,\sqrt{R}]$.
+Denote